rickosborne/cascades/md/33-5-7-granted.md

 "Not an option.
 Your choices are simple.
-One, you to continue to be a pain in the ass, at which point I make good on my promise and strap you to 27 myself before we start to descend.
+One, you to continue to be a pain in the ass, at which point I make good on my promise and strap you to 27 myself before we start to descend."

-Or two, you tell us how to disarm the bomb, at which point I make good on my promise and strap you to 27 myself before we start to descend.
+"Or two, you tell us how to disarm the bomb, at which point I make good on my promise and strap you to 27 myself before we start to descend.
 There is no three.
 See the pattern here?"